cgbann14/writing/src/Visualizations.md

-When nothing is selected this map shows all of the payment records for the first eight years.
+When nothing is selected (as in Figure 3.12) this map shows all of the payment records for the first eight years.
 The graphs beneath the map can be used to select the information displayed on the map.
 The lefthand graph shows the amount of payment records per year.
 The righthand graph shows the number of payments per each payment amount.

 ![Map of High Payers in Years 7 and 8][img4]